Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Background - persistence modules

-In general persistence modules can be defined over any subset of $\R$.
-However, as we will be considering the effect of distance, all our persistence modules will be over the interval $[0,\infty)$.
 If $R$ is a field then the $P_t$ are all vector fields and the $\iota_t^s$ are linear maps.
-As is standard in Topological Data Analysis, we will assume throughout that $R$ is the fixed field $F$ (usually taken to be $\F_2$ for computational reasons).
-In the theory of persistence modules there are technical requirements about ``tameness''.
-We say $\P$ is \emph{tame} if $\rank \iota_t^s$ is always finite.
-Every persistence module in this paper will automatically be tame because we are woking with finite pseudo-quasi-metric spaces.
+As is standard in topological data analysis, we will assume throughout that $R$ is the fixed field $F$ (usually taken to be $\F_2$ for computational reasons).
+In the theory of persistence modules there are technical requirements about tameness.
+We say $\P$ is \emph{tame} if $\rank \iota_t^s$ is always finite for any $s<t$.
+A sufficient condition for tameness is that $X$ is finite which is almost always true in any application.
+It is less straightforward in the constructions involving asymmetry to provide other nice sufficient conditions which would ensure the resulting persistent modules are tame (see the future directions).
+When the persistence modules are tame then the interleaving results will immediately imply a stability theorem for the persistence diagrams/barcodes.

+The space of persistent modules is a pseudo-metric space under the interleaving distance function.
+Here we will define the interleaving distance between two persistence modules as the infimum of $\epsilon>0$ such that they are $\epsilon$-interleaved.
+In this we slightly differ from \cite{chazal2009proximity} where they define both strongly and weakly $\epsilon$-interleaved, both of which are weaker than our notion of interleaving.
+More details about the pseudo-metric space structure of persistence modules and how the interleaving distance between persistence modules relates to the distances between corresponding persistence diagrams can be found in \cite{chazal2009proximity, ghrist2008barcodes, zomorodian2005computing}.